 Unlike gender and religion, caste division is special to India.
 All societies have some kind of social inequality and some form of division of labour.
 In most societies, occupations are passed on from one generation to another.
 Caste system is an extreme form of this.
-What makes it different from other societies is that in countered in everyday life and religionbased mobilisation needs to be countered in the arena of politics.
+What makes it different from other societies is that in this system, hereditary occupational division was sanctioned by rituals.
+Members of the same caste group were supposed to form a social community that practiced the same or similar occupation, married within the caste group and did not eat with members from other caste groups.